Restriction Orifice Calculator - Find Flow Rate

 Q9 Which are the differences between liquid and gas regarding restriction orifice calculations?

 A9 The differences between liquid and gas restriction orifice calculations primarily stem from their physical properties.
 Liquids are generally incompressible, allowing for simpler calculations based on flow rates, pressure drops, and orifice size.
 In contrast, gases are compressible, requiring more complex calculations that consider variations in density and viscosity.
-Additionally, gas flow can change with pressure and temperature, making it essential to factor in these conditions when designing orifices for gas applications.
-The potential for choked flow in gases also necessitates a different approach to orifice sizing and pressure drop calculations, highlighting the importance of understanding fluid behavior in each case.
+Additionally, gas flow can become choked when the pressure ratio reaches a critical value, necessitating a different approach to orifice sizing and pressure drop calculations.